'A hotspot for germs' – 6 effective ways to keep your kitchen sponge sanitized to prevent bacterial buildup that could otherwise make you sick

 Dishwashers heat up to high temperatures to kill bacteria, ensuring a thorough clean.

 Tossing your sponge into the dishwasher with your regular load helps sanitize it with hot water and detergent.
-The high temperatures and extended cleaning cycle ensure a deep, thorough clean.
+The high temperatures and extended cleaning cycle ensure a deep, thorough clean, meaning you won't necessarily need to banish your kitchen sponge before its time.

 Karina Toner, operations manager at Spekless Cleaning, says, 'Using the dishwasher is a convenient and effective way to sanitize your sponge.
 Simply place it on the top rack of your dishwasher, run a hot cycle with detergent, then let the sponge dry fully before using it again.'